L&T Technology Services expands collaboration with Microsoft to offer eco-friendly solutions for workplace transformation

-Bengaluru (Karnataka) [India] Aug 4 (ANI/BusinessWire India): L&T Technology Services Limited, a leading global pure-play engineering services company, today announced that it has expanded its collaboration with Microsoft Corporation and launched its latest and enhanced version of the state-of-the-art i-BEMS™ solution on Microsoft Azure to transform buildings into future-ready smart campuses.
+Bengaluru (Karnataka) [India], Aug 5 (ANI/BusinessWire India): L&T Technology Services Limited, a leading global pure-play engineering services company, announced that it has expanded its collaboration with Microsoft Corporation and launched its latest and enhanced version of the state-of-the-art i-BEMSTM solution on Microsoft Azure to transform buildings into future-ready smart campuses.

 LTTS' award-winning Intelligent Building Experience Management System i-BEMSTM is a system-of-systems solution that focuses on creating digital experiences and intelligent space management.

-In 2018, LTTS furthered its working relationship with Microsoft by setting up a Digital Industrial Transformation Applied Innovation Centre for shared enterprise customers.
+In 2018, LTTS furthered their working relationship with Microsoft by setting up a Digital Industrial Transformation Applied Innovation Centre for shared enterprise customers.

 Experts from LTTS and Microsoft also shared the latest best practices on the holistic approach for enterprises planning eco-friendly and safe smart buildings, which can be read here: Smart buildings: From design to reality.

-"With digital transformation, enterprises are also increasingly focusing on finding sustainable ways to grow, while protecting the planet and its resources.
+Alind Saxena, Chief Business Officer - Transportation and Alliances, L&T Technology Services said, "With digital transformation, enterprises are also increasingly focusing on finding sustainable ways to grow, while protecting the planet and its resources.
 Another important determinant for companies is maintaining employee safety and wellbeing within a building by reducing resource usage and improving operational efficiency. i-BEMS covers the best practices from designing to construction to operations for enterprises planning environmentally friendly and socially responsible smart building projects.
-We are excited to further expand our partnership leveraging Microsoft Azure IoT & Edge technology to serve enterprise customers with industry-leading solutions," said Alind Saxena, Chief Business Officer - Transportation & Alliances, L&T Technology Services.
+We are excited to further expand our partnership leveraging Microsoft Azure IoT and Edge technology to serve enterprise customers with industry-leading solutions."

-"As a leader in engineering solutions for smart and sustainable campuses, LTTS' Smart Building solutions enable modern workplaces by leveraging cutting-edge Microsoft Azure IoT, Edge & AI technology.
-Employee safety, energy-efficiency, and sustainability is the need of the hour and LTTS delivers an integrated, advanced Azure-based Smart Building solution for global enterprises to deploy smart and sustainable campuses.
-The whitepaper provides an excellent template with the most current best practices for enterprises to go from design to reality of their smart buildings," said Sanjay Jacob, Principal Program Manager, Microsoft Corporation.
+Sanjay Jacob, Senior Director, Microsoft Corporation said, "As a leader in engineering solutions for smart and sustainable campuses, LTTS' Smart Building solutions enable modern workplaces by leveraging cutting-edge Microsoft Azure IoT, Edge & AI technology.
+Employee safety, energy-efficiency and sustainability is the need of the hour and LTTS delivers an integrated, advanced Azure based Smart Building solution for global enterprises to deploy smart and sustainable campuses.
+The whitepaper provides an excellent template with the most current best practices for enterprises to go from design to reality of their smart buildings."

 This story is provided by BusinessWire India.
 ANI will not be responsible in any way for the content of this article.
 (ANI/BusinessWire India)